Marketers and business decision-makers alike understand the importance of continually building a client base.

 Create high-authority, SEO-backed content

-The key to engaging with potential customers in this stage is high-authority content that’s both informative and SEO-optimized.
+That makes the key to engaging with potential customers in this stage high-authority content that’s both informative and SEO-optimized.

 Depending on your business (and industry), this might include: